Hirzebruch surfaces in a one-parameter family: Introduction

 The second construction consists in realizing the quasifold $\F_a$ as a symplectic cut of the manifold $\C\times S^2$.
 The idea is that the trapezoid $P_a$ can be obtained by cutting the strip $[0,+\infty)\times [0,1]$ with the line $x=ay+1$ (see Figure~\ref{hirzecut}), where the strip indeed corresponds to the symplectic toric manifold $\C\times S^2$.

 However, for nonrational values of $a$, this line is irrationally sloped and the classical Lerman cut \cite{lerman} cannot be applied.
 We rely on a generalization of this procedure that allows cutting in an arbitrary direction \cite{cut}.
-One of the relevant features of this point of view is that it allows to express the symplectic quasifold $\F_a$ as a disjoint union of a compact two--dimensional quasifold and of an open dense subset; the latter is an open subset of $\C\times S^2$, modulo the action of the countable group $\Gamma_a=Q_a/\Z^2$.
-The group $\Gamma_a$ acts only on $S^2$ and it does so by rotations, around the $z$--axis, of integer multiples of $2\pi a$.
+One of the relevant features of this point of view is that it allows to express the symplectic quasifold $\F_a$ as a disjoint union of a compact two--dimensional quasifold and of an open dense subset.
+The first is given by $S^2/\Gamma_a$, where the countable group $\Gamma_a=Q_a/\Z^2$ acts on $S^2$ by rotations, around the $z$--axis, of integer multiples of $2\pi a$; the second is an open subset of $\C\times S^2$, again modulo the above action of $\Gamma_a$ on $S^2$.

 As we have seen, the topological structure of $\F_a$ varies depending on the rationality of $a$.
 Notice that, within the family $\F_a$, we can pass from one Hirzebruch surface to the other; however, this is not done via a deformation, in accordance with the fact that Hirzebruch surfaces $\F_n$ have two distinct diffeomorphism types, depending on the parity of $n$ \cite{hirzebruch}.